-Anderson came to SUNYIT in 2011 with a wealth of experience in multiple facets of intercollegiate athletics from her time at SUNY-Maritime.
-From the fall of 2008 on she held roles as head women's lacrosse coach, assistant sports information director, and Student-Athlete Advisory Committee (S.A.A.C.) advisor, and even took over head coaching duties for the women's volleyball team in 2010.
+Anderson joined SUNYIT with a wealth of experience in multiple facets of intercollegiate athletics, as shown by the numerous titles she held during her time with SUNY Maritime over the past three years.
+While with the Privateers, she has served as the head women's lacrosse coach, the assistant sports information director and the school's Student-Athlete Advisory Committee (S.A.A.C.) advisor, while also taking over head coaching duties of the women's volleyball team in the 2009 and 2010 seasons.

 She instantly saw success with the Maritime lacrosse team during her first season at the helm, as the squad won its first-ever Skyline conference match and broke the program records for most wins in a season, most goals scored in a season, most goals scored in a game and most goals scored by a player in a game.

-Prior to Maritime, Anderson spent a year as the head women's lacrosse coach at fellow NEAC member institution SUNY Morrisville, where she gained recognition as well for brining in the US Women's National Team Clinic (the clinic drew close to 200 girls).
+Prior to Maritime, Anderson spent a year as the head women's lacrosse coach at fellow NEAC member institution SUNY Morrisville, where she also brought in the US Women's National Team Clinic that drew close to 200 girls.
 She also served as the assistant director of the school's intramurals program and ran various lacrosse day clinics throughout the year.

 Before coaching, Anderson was a scholarship cross country runner for the University of North Carolina at Pembroke before transferring to play lacrosse at Fredonia State, where she graduated with a Bachelor of Arts degree in English literature in December of 2004.
 She had a tremendous three-year lacrosse career as a student-athlete, finishing with the third-most career assists in program history while being seventh all-time in both career goals and points.
+She also received team honors each season in the program: Rookie of the Year in 2003, Offensive MVP in 2004 and Offensive Co-MVP in 2005.
 Following graduation, she remained at Fredonia for two more years as a graduate-assistant coach before receiving her Master of Arts degree in English literature and theory in May of 2007.

-Anderson continues to be involved with lacrosse in the off-season, coaching with the Central New York Elite Lacrosse Club during the summer, and is a certified youth coach through the SUNY Youth Sports organization.
-She has coached at various lacrosse camps throughout the summers including the All-American Lacrosse Camp at Colgate University and the Nike Lacrosse Camp at Syracuse University.
-Anderson attended the Division III Student-Athlete Leadership Conference in October 2008 and has attended the US Lacrosse Convention every year since January 2005 as well as served on the Metro Region Lacrosse Ranking Committee in 2011.
+Anderson continues to be involved with lacrosse in the off-season, coaching with the Central New York Elite Lacrosse Club as a head coach throughout the year, while playing in the Upstate Open Lacrosse League in the summers.
+She has coached at various lacrosse camps including the All-American Lacrosse Camp at Colgate University and the Nike Team Lacrosse Camp at Syracuse University.
+Anderson has attended the Division III Student-Athlete Leadership Conferences and is a regular attendee of the annual US Lacrosse Convention.